shreyagarwal72/dream-snack/README.md

 ## 📜 License

-© 2024 Dream Snack.
+© 2025 Nextup Studio.
 All rights reserved.

 Created with ❤️ by **Devansh & Shrey**